15 Great Travel Destinations in Greece for All Tastes

 Luxurious holiday, Nightlife, Food

-For those who would like to stay in a stylish hotel and treat themselves to a luxurious holiday, Santorini is a popular option.
+For those who would like to stay in a stylish hotel and treat themselves to a luxurious holiday, Santorini is a popular option and is a great travel destination in Greece.
 There is hustle and bustle in the villages, but also more secluded places for relaxation.
 Take a walk on the picturesque little streets and don’t miss the magical sunsets on the volcanic island.
 Remember, however, that Santorini’s beaches are black lava beaches that are not shallow.

 A trip to Santorini is suitable for couples as well as groups of friends and families with slightly larger children.
 Santorini is, according to many, Greece’s most picturesque island, known for its stunning views and not least the enchanting sunsets at Oia.